AmeliaCelline/XingFuTang/README.md

 The apk file is available in the apk folder.
 Only android can run this apk file.

-### Prerequisites
+### Location
-All the codes are in first_app folder.
+- All the codes are in first_app folder.
-The python file used to train the model is in first_app/python/model.py Datasets used for this project are in first_app/dataset
+- The python file used to train the model is in first_app/python/model.py
+- Datasets used for this project are in first_app/dataset

 If you wanted to run main.dart, ensure you have met the following requirements: